LMMS/assets/Samples/README.md

 #### Naming & organizing rules:

-* The samples must be put in the folders that best describe them.
-If your samples don't belong to one of the existing folders or you are not sure where to put them, please put them in the `Unsorted samples` folder.

 * The samples' filenames must follow the following naming rules:

 1. The filenames must be in English.